 In this case, the goal might be to increase brand awareness, reduce customer churn, and boost loyalty.
 You know where you’re going, but what’s the best route?
 If your goal is to reduce customer churn and boost loyalty, then you might want to focus on the customer service aspects of Facebook.
 You’ll be more likely to post tips your existing customers will appreciate and may dedicate more resources to operating the chat.
 Conversely, if your goal is to boost awareness, maybe you’ll work more with trending hashtags, encourage more tagging and engagement from your current customers, or run more contests.

 This is only one channel and one activity.
 Every digital marketing activity your team engages in needs the same approach.
-Start with the business goals before you do anything else.
+Before you do anything else, start with the business goals.

 2. Get to Know Your Audience and Develop Personas